 What does the research say?

-I looked at research papers and found that — as I expected– there are no high quality studies examining the validity of honey in the treatment of coughs.
-Most studies were small and examined the effect of eating honey, mostly in children suffering from coughs.
+I looked at research papers and found that — as I expected– no high-quality studies have examined the usefulness of honey in the treatment of cough.

-Raise your hand, if you have heard of “Botox”.
-Probably, most of you are familiar with this blockbuster medication.
-Botox is a clostridium toxin causing controlled muscle paralysis and now increasingly used in many areas, including cosmetics treatment of headaches and muscle spasm therapy.
+Botox is a clostridium toxin causing controlled muscle paralysis and now increasingly used in other areas of clinical medicine, including cosmetics, treatment of headaches, and muscle spasm therapy.

 Cough is a symptom, not the cause

-It is important to understand that a cough is usually a symptom of an underlying problem.
-You will not be able to eliminate the cough, without treating the its main cause.
-The causes of cough are multifactorial.
+Often a cough is a symptom of an underlying problem.
+That said, you won’t be able to eliminate the cough, without treating its main cause.
+Nevertheless, finding the exact reason for cough might be hard because the causes of cough are multifactorial.

-I have discussed several causes of cough in my previous articles.
-For instance, one of the frequently missed reasons for coughs are medications.
-You should read the article and review the list of the drugs shown to cause coughs.
+For instance, one of the frequently overlooked reasons for coughs is prescription medications.
+You should read this article and review the list of drugs.

 Lung tissue changes

-I prefer all forms of treatments that rely more on a person’s own healing power, that is combined with natural remedies.
+I prefer all forms of treatments that rely more on a person’s own healing power combined with natural remedies.

 Do I hate medications?

-I do not love or hate medications.
+I don’t love or hate medications.
 I know that medications are sometimes necessary to save lives.
-However, I also know that we use, prescribe and rely too much on drugs
+However, I also know that we use, prescribe, and rely too much on drugs.

-Some people’s medication might improve with conservative and less aggressive treatment and some might require more intrusive treatments.
-The art of practicing medicine is to know when to do what, to which patient and nothing more than necessary.
+Some medical conditions might improve with less aggressive plan and some might require more intrusive management.
+The art of practicing medicine is to know when to do what, to whom, and to the degree that the patient would require.

 It looks like, based on the available data, honey might be beneficial in relieving a cough.
-However, it is important that you have a clear idea about the source of the cough, before trying to manage it on your own.
+However, you must know the source of the cough, before trying to manage it on your own.

 Any cough that lasts longer than 7-10 days, should be examined by your doctor.
 If you cough up blood or have a fever, you should see your doctor sooner.

-Nevertheless, I wish you all sweet dreams. 🙂
+Nevertheless, I wish you all a sweet healing. 🙂